Akimon85/msds434-project/README.md

 # Northwestern MSDS434 - Akira Noda
 # Analytics Application Engineering- Term Project - June 2022

-This project was created to demonstrate proficiency with creating and deploying analytics applications in the cloud.
+This project was created to demonstrate proficiency with creating and deploying machine learning applications in the cloud.

 The application does the following: